cwilldoner/practicalwork/README.md

 removed.
 4. A new kernel matrix is created for both the $i$th and $i$ + 1th layers, and the remaining kernel weights are copied to the new model.
-#### BatchNormalizationScale Pruner
+#### BatchNormalizationScale Pruner ([7])
-The BatchNormalizationScale Pruner ...
+The BatchNormalizationScale Pruner focuses on the scaling factor $\gamma$ from a Batch Normalization layer.
+This parameter scales the output distribution of each channel.
 ![alt text](https://github.com/cwilldoner/practicalwork/blob/main/bn_prune1.png?raw=true)

 ## Baseline